renanjeron/fnt-generator/README.md

 1. Open the project folder in **Visual Studio** or use the provided script.
 2. Run `build_windows.bat` in the root directory.
    - This script will configure CMake, build the project in Release mode, and place the executable in `build/Release`.
-3. The executable will be available at `build\Release\FontExporter.exe`.
+3. The executable will be available at `build\Release\FntGenerator.exe`.

 ### macOS
 1. Ensure dependencies are installed: